 Step 3: Stimulate

-Such a big part of this picture involves stress hormones, and so balancing the helps to optimize performance.
+Such a big part of this picture involves stress hormones, and so balancing helps to optimize performance.
 This means:

 - Like the slow COMT counterparts, declutter your home and keep it tidy.
 A calm, chaos-free environment reduces stress hormones, which is not as crucial for COMT fast folks, but it also makes focus easier.